fastoch/React-JS-Dave-Gray/README.md

 ---

-# Chapter 9 - Controlled Component Inputs
+# Chapter 9 - Controlled Component

+Controlled components refer to inputs in React forms.

+Let's see how to add a form to our app so we can add new items to our list.
+We'll also see how to load the items that we've saved from local storage.

+## Adding a form to our app

 ---
 EOF